 6. iYoShop Hands Free Dog Leash Bungee

-- Removable pouch for essentials
+- Removable storage pouch

 - Adjustable waist belt